A Vector Monotonicity Assumption for Multiple Instruments: Identification under VM with binary instruments

-Causal parameters that satisfy Property M are identified under VM with binary instruments, provided the instruments provide sufficient independent variation in treatment uptake.
-The latter requirement holds when the binary instruments have full (rectangular) support: \begin{assumption*} [3 (full support)] $P(Z_i=z) > 0$ for all $z \in \{0,1\}^J$ \end{assumption*} Assumption 3 is stronger than is necessary but simplifies presentation -- Appendix \ref{alternative} presents a generalization.
+Causal parameters that satisfy Property M are identified under VM with binary instruments, provided the various instruments provide sufficient independent variation in treatment uptake.
+A simple sufficient condition for this is that the instruments have full (rectangular) support.
+This assumption is stronger than necessary (Appendix \ref{alternative} gives a generalization), but simplifies presentation.
+Let $\mathbb{S}_Z:=\{\mathbf{z} \in \mathcal{Z}: P(Z_i=\mathbf{z})>0\}$ be the support of the random variable $Z_i$.\footnote{I distinguish between $\mathbb{S}_Z$ and the set of conceivable values $\mathcal{Z}$ because some results (e.g. Proposition \ref{VMtest}) can leverage the assumption that VM holds for values $\mathbf{z} \in \mathcal{Z}$ even if they have zero probability in the population.} \begin{assumption*} [3 (full support)] $\mathbb{S}_Z=\{0,1\}^J$ . \end{assumption*}